neoforged/Documentation/docs/entities/renderer.md

     for (EntityType<?> entityType : event.getEntityTypes()) {
         // Get our renderer.
         EntityRenderer<?, ?> renderer = event.getRenderer(entityType);
-        // Null-check the renderer.
-You could add more checks here,
+        // We check if our render layer is supported by the renderer.
-        // e.g., instanceof checks to only target specific renderer classes. if (renderer != null) {
+        // If you want a more general-purpose render layer, you will need to work with wildcard generics. if (renderer instanceof MyEntityRenderer myEntityRenderer) {
             // Add the layer to the renderer.
 Like above, construct a new MyRenderLayer.
-            // The EntityModelSet can be retrieved from the event through #getEntityModels. renderer.addLayer(new MyRenderLayer(renderer, event.getEntityModels()));
+            // The EntityModelSet can be retrieved from the event through #getEntityModels. myEntityRenderer.addLayer(new MyRenderLayer(renderer, event.getEntityModels()));
         }
     }
 }